frequently asked questions

 Yes.
 Once your web site has been developed and uploaded to your hosting space, the whole world will be able to see it.
 Of course, if your web site is selling or promoting a regional product or service, we can assist you in promoting it more locally.
 If your product or service is an international one, then the Internet is the medium for you.

-From a simple 3-page site to a sophisticated e-commerce online store, most businesses now recognise the need for a corporate website.
+From a simple site of a few pages to a sophisticated e-commerce online store, most businesses now recognise the need for a corporate website.

 A quick surf round the world wide web soon throws up a lot of sites that are either badly put together or fail to deliver any commercial benefit back to the business.
 These are usually the ones that were created because someone said the company ought to have a net presence without really working out what they wanted it to do.